PLPAcademy/day-3-assignment-Mark-Tevin/README.md

 C) MySQL Server and MySQL Router
 D) MySQL Workbench and MySQL Utilities

+===> MySQL Server, MySQL Workbench, and MySQL Shell.
+This combination provides you with the core server functionality, a graphical interface for managing your databases, and a command-line tool for database management.

 What is the purpose of setting a root password during MySQL installation?

 A) To create a user account for your MySQL server